Updated

 But in 1983, the Marine Corps lied to the EPA (Environmental Protection Agency) about there being no contamination and even scaled back on the testing Grainger was doing.

 A formal investigation in 2005 by the EPA and Department of Justice (DOJ) led to EPA officials wanting to bring obstruction of justice charges against certain Camp Lejeune officials.
-But the DOJ blocked any criminal prosecution.4
+However, the DOJ blocked any criminal prosecution.4

 7. What should I do if my family or I got sick from Camp Lejeune?